-- Memorandum of Understanding (MOU) between the criminal justice and mental health agency: this is a new required attachment for FY21.
-See pages 11-12 for instructions. - The Applicant Disclosure of Duplication in Cost Items is required for all applicants.
+- Attach the Memorandum of Understanding (MOU) between the criminal justice and mental health agency - The Applicant Disclosure of Duplication in Cost Items is required for all applicants.
 This form is completed in JustGrants. - The Research and Evaluation Independence and Integrity attachment is required if you are proposing to use federal funds to pay an outside evaluator or research partner.
 Follow the instructions in the Resource Guide.

-- VI.
-Submission Requirements
+- I. Welcome and Introductions

 - II.
-Overview of JMHCP Grant Program VII.
-Questions and Answers
+Overview of Bureau of Justice Assistance, Council of State Governments Justice Center, Justice and Mental Health Collaboration Program

-- III.
-Award Information
+- III.Award Information

 - IV.
 Budget

 - V. Application Criteria

+- VI.
+Submission Requirements

+- VII.Questions and Answers